gjsify/ts-for-gir/README.md

 OPTIONS
   -g, --girDirectory=girDirectory  [default: /usr/share/gir-1.0] GIR directory
   -h, --help                       show CLI help
+  -i, --ignore=ignore              [default: true] modules that should be ignored -v, --verbose                    Switch on/off the verbose mode --configName=configName          name of the config if you want to use a different name

 EXAMPLES
   # Lists all available GIR modules in ./vala-girs/gir-1.0
   ts-for-gir list -g ./vala-girs/gir-1.0

+  # Lists all available GIR modules in /usr/share/gir-1.0 but not Gtk-3.0 and xrandr-1.3
+  ts-for-gir list --ignore=Gtk-3.0 xrandr-1.3
 ```

 ### Config